defstudio/pest-plugin-laravel-expectations/docs/content/en/expectations/views.md

 ### `toBeView()`

-Assert that the value is an instance of \Illuminate\View\View, also name and data is identical with data passed.
+Assert that the value is an instance of \Illuminate\View\View with the given name.

 ```php
 expect(view('page'))->toBeView('page');